railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_fin_ana.rst

 :menuselection:`Project --> Billing --> Overpassed Accounts`.

 .. figure::  images/account_analytic_project_menu.png
-   :scale: 50
+   :scale: 65
    :align: center

    *Analytic accounts in Project Management*

 These different menus give quick views that are useful for live projects.
-For each project you can check if there are uninvoiced services, see the last invoice date and the last uninvoiced service date, and get reports on the amounts received and those planned.
+For each project, you can check if there are uninvoiced services, see the last invoice date and the last uninvoiced service date, and get reports on the amounts received and those planned.
 So project managers have all the information necessary to manage their project, shown in a single page.

-In the following chapters you will see how project managers can use this information to carry out the various operations needed to manage the project, such as automatic invoicing, project planning, keeping customers up to date, and budgeting for resources.
+In the following chapters you will see how project managers can use this information to carry out the various operations needed to manage the project, such as automatic invoicing, project planning, keeping customers up-to-date, and budgeting for resources.

 .. index::
    single: module; account_budget

 .. note:: Analytic Budgets

-	Analytic budgets can be budgeted in the :mod:`account_budget` module, They offer:
+	Analytic budgets can be budgeted in the :mod:`account_budget` module.
+They offer:

 	* forecasting projects in the medium term,